Governance/dtgov/dtgov-distro/assembly/src/main/resources/ROOT/README.txt

 Once you have downloaded and installed S-RAMP, you can install DTGov into the resulting S-RAMP installation.
-This can be accomplished by simply telling the DTGov installer where S-RAMP is installed (either in JBoss or Tomcat).
+This can be accomplished by simply telling the DTGov installer where S-RAMP is installed.

 Now that you have S-RAMP installed, you can go ahead and install DTGov:

-    ant install
+    ant

 Once the installation completes, you can start your application container.